PharmRJ/prplx/pharmrjSite/content/posts/ear-we-go.md

 date: 2024-01-13
 draft: false
 description: "It is an exciting time in Community Pharmacy with the launch of 7 New Pharmacy First Services.
 My thoughts on ear examination and Otoscopes"
-image: images/cctv2.jpeg
+image: images/ears.jpeg
-imageAltAttribute: CCTV Camera
+imageAltAttribute: An image of a spider and it's exoskeloton in an ear canal
 tags:
-   - loyalty
+   - otoscope
-   - liberty
+   - ear
-   - surveillance
+   - pharmacy
 ---

 ## He moved over to the window